José Piñera

-José Piñera Echenique (born October 6, 1948) is a Chilean economist, one of the famous Chicago Boys, who served as minister of Labor and Social Security, and of Mining, in the military dictatorship of Augusto Pinochet.
+José Piñera Echenique (born 6 October 1948) is a Chilean economist, one of the famous Chicago Boys, who served as minister of Labor and Social Security, and of Mining, in the military dictatorship of Augusto Pinochet.
 He is the architect of Chile's private pension system based on personal retirement accounts.
 Piñera has been called "the world's foremost advocate of privatizing public pension systems" as well as "the Pension Reform Pied Piper" (by the Wall Street Journal).
 He is now Distinguished Senior Fellow at the Cato Institute, a libertarian think tank based in Washington, President of the International Center for Pension Reform based in Santiago, Senior Fellow at the Italian libertarian think tank Istituto Bruno Leoni, and member of the advisory board of the Vienna-based Educational Initiative for Central and Eastern Europe.
 He has a master's degree and a Ph.D. in economics from Harvard University.
 Piñera is a board member in Chile and an active supporter of SOS Children's Villages, the largest orphan and abandoned children's charity in the world.
-Today, Piñera is director of the magazine Economía y Sociedad, that was relaunched in November 2016.

-He is the elder brother of president Sebastián Piñera with whom he has a longstanding conflict.
+He is the elder brother of former president Sebastián Piñera with whom he had a longstanding conflict.

 Early life and family

 José Piñera Echenique is the son of Manuel José Piñera Carvallo, Chile's Ambassador to the United Nations during the government of President Eduardo Frei Montalva (1964–1970).
 His uncle Archbishop Bernardino Piñera (100) was twice elected President of Chile's Council of Bishops.
-He has three younger brothers: Sebastián Piñera, a businessman-politician and Chile's President who has served for two terms: between 2010 and 2014, and since 2018 as of 2021; with whom he has a longstanding conflict about public policies.; Pablo Piñera, managing director of Banco del Estado and former member of the board of the Central Bank; and Miguel Piñera, a musician.
+He has three younger brothers: Sebastián Piñera, a businessman-politician and Chile's president who has served for two terms: between 2010 and 2014, and from 2018 to 2022; with whom he has a longstanding conflict about public policies.
+Pablo Piñera, managing director of Banco del Estado and former member of the board of the Central Bank; and Miguel Piñera, a musician.
 He also has two sisters, Guadalupe and Magdalena.
 His maternal lineage is of Basque descent and his paternal lineage is of Asturian descent.

 Piñera graduated in 1970 as an economist from the Universidad Católica de Chile, at that time closely associated with the Department of Economics of the University of Chicago.
 In this same year, 1970, he began graduate studies at Harvard University.
 In 1972 he received his M.A. and in 1974 his Ph.D. in economics.
-He was a Teaching Fellow at Harvard and an Assistant Professor at Boston University.
+He was a Teaching Fellow at Harvard and an assistant professor at Boston University.
 Piñera returned to Chile in 1975 as a professor of the Catholic University of Chile.
 He has written eight books and numerous essays and articles.
 He was awarded an honorary degree at Universidad Francisco Marroquin.